 PHYL 142 is the second semester of a comprehensive two-semester course which provides a thorough introduction to the structure and function of the human body.
 PHYL 142 covers the gross anatomy, histology, and physiology of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, reproduction systems as well as basic concepts of inheritance and development.
 Students will be expected to learn details of anatomy and physiology as well as applying those details in the broader context of whole body function and homeostasis.
 Formerly ZOOL 142.

-A grade of C or better in PHYL 141.
+Credits 3 Lecture Hours 3 Designation DB Recommended Preparation Registration in PHYL 142L.
+Prerequisites A grade of C or better in PHYL 141.
+Course Outcomes